The Testing Effect: Why Quizzes Beat Rereading [2026]

 Karpicke and Blunt (2011) found an even more striking result in Science.
 They tested recall against concept mapping, a method widely seen as better for deep grasp of topics.
 Testing won.
 On factual recall, yes.
 But also on questions that required linking ideas across the text.
 Even when the final test was to create a concept map, students who had practiced recall beat those who had practiced mapping.

-Did you know?
-Karpicke and Blunt’s study ran in Science, the same journal as the 80% vs 36% landmark.
-When students guessed which method would score best, they chose concept mapping.
-The data proved them wrong.
-LearnClash’s quiz format taps into this same blind spot.
+Karpicke and Blunt published in Science, the same journal that ran the 80% versus 36% landmark.
+Asked beforehand which method would score best, students backed concept mapping.
+They guessed wrong, and LearnClash’s quiz format lives right inside that blind spot.

-Nobody talks about the thinking angle.
-Rereading lets you keep cozy illusions about what you know.
+There’s a confidence angle here that rarely gets airtime.
+Rereading lets you keep the cozy illusions about what you know.
 Testing shatters them.
-In LearnClash, your ELO rating is an honest signal.
-You can’t fool yourself that you’ve mastered a topic when your win rate says no. That honesty, rough as it is, steers your study effort to where it truly helps.
-Compare this to how LearnClash’s learning tools differ from quiz apps built for fun that offer no feedback on what you’ve truly kept.
+Your ELO rating in LearnClash is an honest signal, and you can’t talk yourself into having mastered a topic while your win rate says otherwise.
+That honesty stings, but it points your study time straight at the gaps.
+Compare it to how LearnClash’s learning tools differ from quiz apps built for fun that give you no read on what actually stuck.

 How Can You Apply the Testing Effect Today?